Find National Conventions Talk On YouTube

 Through fresh, detailed readings of Shakespeare's poetry and drama, Shakespeare and Ecofeminist Theory is a wholly original study articulating the ways in which we can better understand the world of Shakespeare's plays and the relationships between men, women, animals, and plants that we see in them.
 More >>

-Available soon on YouTube.
-American Cities and the Politics of Party Conventions by Suzanne M. Leland with Eric Heberlig and David Swindell
+Available NOW on YouTube: American Cities and the Politics of Party Conventions by Suzanne M. Leland with Eric Heberlig and David Swindell

 “We offer this series to engage the community in conversations about relevant topics considered in books written by our faculty,” said Nancy A. Gutierrez, dean of the College of Liberal Arts & Sciences.
 “Not only is this a way for us to connect with the community, but it also is a way to share knowledge and spark discussion.”